2026 Application and Cost Information

 Cost

-Single Room – $1350
+Single Room – $1,200

-Double Room – $1075
+Double Room – $950

-Timeline
+Deadlines and Timeline

 Scholarships

-Scholarship recipients will receive full membership tuition for the workshop, food and lodging (excluding travel).
+Scholarship recipients will receive full membership tuition, food and lodging for the workshop (excluding travel).

 Location